Understanding North Carolina's Income Tax System

 North Carolina's flat tax system offers unique advantages and considerations:

-- Simplicity: One rate (4.25%) for all income levels makes calculations straightforward
+- Simplicity: One rate (4.25% for 2025; 3.99% for 2026) for all income levels makes calculations straightforward

 - Predictability: No bracket surprises - you always know your state tax rate